jngaravitoc/poles_in_cosmos/docs/peer-review/response_2.md

 > the manuscript and I thus would like to re-iterate my request from point 4 of
 > the previous report.

-We have updated all the analysis in the paper and constrained it to 50-150 kpc to be closer to what is expected in observational studies of the MW.
-We updated the relevant figures in the main text (Figures 5 to 9) and in the Appendix (figures 13-16).
+We have updated all the analysis in the paper and constrained it to 50-150 kpc to align more closely with observational studies of the Milky Way.
+We have updated the relevant figures in the main text (Figures 5 to 9) and in the Appendix (Figures 13-16).
-We adjusted the texts accordingly (highlighted in red) updating the discussion for the studied distance range.
-Below we summarized the main changes:
+We have adjusted the texts accordingly (highlighted in red), updating the discussion for the studied distance range.
+Below, we summarize the main changes:

-- In Figure 5 the changes are mainly in the density of poles.
-The distribution of poles is still consistent with that from 50-300 kpc.
-This is because there are not that many DM particles in the outer halo.
-This is quantified further in Figure 6 where the angular correlation function shows how the main changes occur at the pericentric passages of the satellite.
-In the case of m12b (left panel) the correlation is higher at lower angular scales (<20 degrees), this was not the case when we were looking at distances beyond 150 kpc.
-Yet, quantitatively the enhancement in the correlation function is similar to the 300 kpc case as shown in Figure 7 for all halos, although for m12b the enhancement is higher than when we look at distances within 300 kpc.
+- In Figure 5, the changes mainly concern the density of poles.
+The distribution of poles remains consistent with that from 50-300 kpc due to the limited number of DM particles in the outer halo.
+This is quantified further in Figure 6, where the angular correlation function shows changes occurring mainly at the pericentric passages of the satellite.
+In the case of m12b (left panel), the correlation is higher at lower angular scales (<20 degrees), contrasting with observations beyond 150 kpc.
+However, quantitatively, the enhancement in the correlation function is similar to the 300 kpc case, as shown in Figure 7 for all halos.
+Although for m12b, the enhancement is higher than observed within 300 kpc.

-- The main changes we found were in Figure 8 where the mean of the orbital poles is sensitive to the chosen distance range.
-Within the 150 kpc range, we see that the longitudinal poles is closer to zero at t~ 6 Gyrs, but the mean starts to decrease at t=8.6 Gyr when the satellite is at its pericenter.
-This is consistent with what we found within 300 kpc.
-Similarly, the magnitude and trend of the poles dispersion changes, especially for m12i, highlighting that these metrics depend on the distance.
-But in the case of m12b, the trends remain similar showing that the effect of a massive satellite is seen across the entire outer halo.
+- The main changes are evident in Figure 8, where the mean of the orbital poles is sensitive to the chosen distance range.
+Within the 150 kpc range, we observe that the longitudinal poles are closer to zero at t~ 6 Gyrs, but the mean begins to decrease at t=8.6 Gyr when the satellite reaches its pericenter.
+This is consistent with our findings within 300 kpc.
+Similarly, the magnitude and trend of the pole dispersion change, especially for m12i, highlighting that these metrics depend on the distance.
+However, in the case of m12b, the trends remain similar, indicating that the effect of a massive satellite is observable across the entire outer halo.

 > 2) Regarding the comparison to observed satellites, the results of Pawlowski et